-47.5 Additional Functionalities or Enhancements to OFM 47.5.1 Where Chorus creates any additional functionality within OFM or makes any enhancements to it, Chorus will notify the Access Seeker.
+47.5 Additional Functionalities or Enhancement s to OFM 47.5.1 Where Chorus creates any additional functionality within OFM or makes any enhancements to it, Chorus will notify the Access Seeker.
 The Access Seeker will modify its own fault systems and its own operational procedures to the extent required.
-Chorus must consult with the Access Seekers before notifying the Access Seekers of any additional functionality or enhancements to OFM which affect the use of OFM in relation to the UCLL and UCLF Colocation Service 47.5.2 The Access Seeker will utilise the additional functionalities or enhancements to OFM as notified by Chorus from the date specified in Chorus' Notice (at the latest).
+Chorus must consult with the Access Seekers before notifying the Access Seekers of any additional functionality or enhancements to OFM which affect the use of OFM in relation to the UCLF Co-location Service 47.5.2 The Access Seeker will utilise the additional functionalities or enhancements to OFM as notified by Chorus from the date specified in Chorus' Notice (at the latest).
 47.6 Terms of use 47.6.1 The Access Seeker must only use OFM for purposes authorised by Chorus.
 47.6.2 Chorus will use all reasonable endeavours to ensure that OFM is available to Access Seekers 24 hours a day, 7 days a week.
 47.6.3 Although Chorus intends to take reasonable steps to prevent the introduction of viruses or other destructive features to OO&T, Chorus does not guarantee that it is free of such viruses or other destructive features.
 47.7 Costs 47.7.1 Chorus Costs: Chorus will be solely responsible for Chorus' costs of designing and developing OFM, including any modifications and enhancements.
 47.7.2 Access Seeker Costs: Access Seekers will be solely responsible for the costs of modifying their processes to work with OFM and their systems to interface with OFM (if applicable).
-47.7.3 OFM Fees: Chorus will charge a monthly licence fee for OFM as set out in the UCLL and UCLF Co-location Price List.
-48 Responsibility for faults 48.1 Chorus' responsibility 48.1.1 Chorus is responsible for fixing faults in Chorus' Network or Chorus Owned Equipment which affect the UCLL and UCLF Co-location Service supplied to the Access Seeker (except where a fault is the Access Seeker's responsibility because it is due to any act or omission of the Access Seeker or a customer or End User of the Access Seeker).
-Faults in the UCLL MPF are dealt with as part of the UCLL Service.
-Faults which might arise under the UCLL and UCLF Co-location Terms that are Chorus' responsibility include: (a) Building Services faults; and (b) faults in the HDP itself.
-48.2 The Access Seeker's responsibility 48.2.1 The Access Seeker is responsible for fixing all faults within Access Seeker Equipment or the telecommunications network of the Access Seeker.
-This includes all faults in the Intra-Exchange Tie Cable or the UCLL and UCLF Co-location Backhaul Tie Cable.
-The Access Seeker is also responsible for the correct termination of all tie cables at the Access Seeker's Footprint or cabinet.
+47.7.3 OFM Fees: Chorus will charge a monthly licence fee for OFM as set out in the UCLF Co-location Price List.